argoproj/argo-cd/docs/operator-manual/user-management/keycloak.md

 ![Keycloak ArgoCD login](../../assets/keycloak-login.png "Keycloak ArgoCD login")

-## Trouleshoot
+## Troubleshoot
-if ArgoCD auth returns 401 or when the login attempt leads to the loop, then restart the argocd-server pod. kubectl rollout restart deployment argocd-server -n argocd
+If ArgoCD auth returns 401 or when the login attempt leads to the loop, then restart the argocd-server pod.
+`kubectl rollout restart deployment argocd-server -n argocd `